paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/1999-03-01-early_graphic_design_in_television.md

 Graphic design’s link with television however, began well before its launch in 1936:

+{% render 'figure'
-{% render 'quote' with 'Contemporary descriptions of Baird’s 1926 experiments with television broadcasts reveal that he used a variety of graphic forms to test legibility, including type script.
+  content: '> Contemporary descriptions of Baird’s 1926 experiments with television broadcasts reveal that he used a variety of graphic forms to test legibility, including type script.
 Graphics and television were thus linked from the point of inception.'
   caption: 'Crook, 1986'
 %}